Important choices to consider when buying a violin

 There are a number of exercises that I have developed to help choose bows in an objective manner and I aim to post a video clip showing them in action.
 Don’t be surprised if you find yourself spending 40% of what you spend on the instrument on a bow, it can pay real dividends.

-Do I need a shoulder rest?
+Do I need a shoulder rest for my violin?

 The majority of violin and viola players today use a shoulder rest and there are various types on the market.